mhonert/velvet-chess/README.md

 ### :computer: Manual compilation

 Since Velvet is written in Rust, a manual compilation requires the installation of the Rust tool chain (e.g. using [rustup](https://rustup.rs/)).
+The installed Rust version must support the Rust 2021 Edition (i.e. v1.56 and upwards).

 Then you can compile the engine using **cargo**: